ovh/docs/pages/public_cloud/public_cloud_databases/databases_06_restore_backup/guide.en-gb.md

 ![Options selection](images/option-selection-20230331.png){.thumbnail}

 Now click on `Create a fork`{.action} and the new service will be created.
-Please note that depending on the backup size it can take some time before the service is available.
+Please note that depending on the backup size, it can take some time before the service is available.

 ### Step 5: Wait for service creation

 You now just have to wait for your service to be ready.
-This new service is now completly independent from the one you forked the backup from.
+This new service is now completely independent from the one you forked the backup from.
 You can safely delete the old service without impacting the new one.

 > [!warning]
 > The newly created service does not duplicate IP restrictions nor users which were created on the old service.
 You will have to recreate those before using your new service.